-I am committed to the philosophy of a life span religious education ministry for every congregation I serve.
+I am committed to the philosophy of a life span religious education and faith formation ministry for every congregation I serve.
 I have had the privilege to work with several very skilled and dedicated Directors of Lifespan Religious Education to develop a program that meets the needs of a growing church.
 As a team we have paid special attention to creating a multi-generational community of celebration and learning taking care to honor the wisdom of elders as we meet the needs of our many young families.
 Such annual rituals as “secret pals”, OWL classes and a Coming of Age program have helped to create a vibrant learning community for all ages.
 In addition to including children in every worship service of the church, we now plan for a multigenerational worship once a month.

 We practice curriculum mapping and I am committed to be an adviser to the volunteers and staff who do this vital planning work.
 I believe in actively meeting new families and when invited being part of training for our teachers and religious education staff.
-In my previous church, this same philosophy resulted in tripling of the RE program in six years.
+In my previous church, this same philosophy resulted in tripling of the educational program in six years.

 I have been especially active in adult spiritual enrichment.
 Throughout my ministry I have identified, recruited and worked with members of the congregation in conjunction with the DRE and the leadership to design a diverse and comprehensive program for adult members.
 I believe that adult learning is often an untapped ministry which a Unitarian Universalist congregation is poised to offer not only its members but the wider community.
 The programs I have helped to design and manage cover classes in social justice, spiritual growth, philosophy, history of religions and ethics.
 My “preacher’s workshop” has been very successful in identifying and training worship associates.